-Provision will_be_made for 8,840 to 9,775 8,721_to_9,146 net additional homes in West Berkshire for the period 1 April 20202 to 31 March 20379; 520-575 513_to_538 dwellings per annum.
-The target figure of 575 538 dwellings per annum does not constitute a ceiling or cap to development.
+Provision will be made for at last 9,270 net additional homes in West Berkshire for the period 1 April 2023 to 31 March 2041; an average housing requirement of 515 dwellings per annum.

-New homes will be located in accordance with Policy SP1: Spatial \underline{S} trategy, Policy SP3: Settlement hierarchy and Policy D \underline{C} M1: Development in the \underline{C} ountryside.
+New homes will be located in accordance with policy SP1: Spatial Strategy, policy SP3: Settlement hierarchy and policy DM1: Development in the Countryside.